HOW TO CHECK IF YOU NEED TESTING FOR COVID-19

 WHAT LIFE HEALTHCARE HAS PUT IN PLACE

-Our facilities currently remain available to provide hospitalisation to those who require the services outside of COVID-related care.
-This is NOT a business-as-usual approach though and we will continuously review this position in conjunction with our doctors.
+Our facilities remain available to provide hospitalisation to those who require the services outside of COVID-related care.
+We continuously review this position in conjunction with our doctor COVID committees and hospital managers.

-If surgery or a procedure has been planned / is needed, please discuss the surgery and its associated risks with your doctor, before your admission date, especially in the current context of the COVID-19 pandemic.
+Patients are advised to put their health first.
+If admission is needed, please discuss this and its associated risks with your doctor, before your admission date, especially in the current context of the COVID-19 pandemic.
 Please make an informed admission decision in consultation with your doctor and make sure that you fully appreciate your particular medical condition and COVID-19 infection risks notwithstanding the precautions which your admitting hospital has implemented.
 The hospital may provide further direction dependent on the capacity of the hospital, changes in risk, and any relevant government regulations.

-- Paediatric Wards: Only one parent at a time will be permitted to sleep-in with an admitted paediatric patient.
+- Paediatric Wards/ICU: One parent will be permitted to sleep in with an admitted paediatric patient.
+The other parent will be permitted to visit for 30 minutes per day.

 - Confinement – partner support in theatre/labour ward: Click here for more information.
 Also please liaise with your doctor/the hospital you have booked at for the birth of your baby.